 The GDPR gives you the right to find out what information CPK holds about you.
 This is known as a Subject Access Request.

 In order to process a Subject Access Request, we require

 - Proof of your identity (ideally photographic ID such as a passport or driving licence, but we can accept a utility bill or bank statement if necessary)

 - A description of the information you’re looking for

-You can hand the form, evidence and payment to any CPK building office or to the Freedom of Information Team, AK Bell Library, 2-8 York Place, Perth PH2 8EP.
-We will acknowledge your Subject Access Request when we’ve received your request and documentation, and we’ll respond to you within 40 days.
-(One month from May 2018)
+You can hand the form and evidence to any CPK building office or to the Freedom of Information Team, AK Bell Library, 2-8 York Place, Perth PH2 8EP.
+We will acknowledge your Subject Access Request when we’ve received your request and documentation, and we’ll respond to you within one month.

-If you’re unhappy with how we’ve dealt with your request, you can contact the Information Commissioner’s Office.
+If you’re unhappy with how we’ve dealt with your request, you can contact the Information Commissioner’s Office (ICO).

 Data Protection Officer